alpine-pvgedt/alpine-pv-gedt/README.md

-This repository provides the Python scripts used for the MSc Dissertation "Feasibility Study on the Use of Game Engines for Improved Prediction of
+This repository contains the Python scripts used for the MSc Dissertation "Feasibility Study on the Use of Game Engines for Improved Prediction of
 Photovoltaic Energy Yield in Complex Alpine Terrain".

-The scripts are provided for reference only, as they will not run without the addition of csv files containing various required datasets.
+The scripts are provided here for reference only, as they will not run without the addition of csv files containing various required datasets.
+These datasets are not publicly available but may be provided on request.